serokell/blog-posts/untyped-lambda-calculus/article.md

 ## The pure untyped lambda calculus

-The untyped lambda calculus is, first and foremost, a consistent equational theory of functions.
+The untyped lambda calculus is, first and foremost, a consistent expression rewriting system.
-Calculus that only contains functions and variables is called the pure untyped lambda calculus.
+Calculus that only contains functions and variables is called the pure untyped lambda calculus, "pure" meaning it doesn't have anything beyond what's strictly necessary.

 We can formally define the pure untyped lambda calculus in terms of _abstractions_ and _applications_.